jeffscyberjournal/CTFbin/BrainStorm.md

 # Task 3: Access

 ### Q1: Read description of buffer overflow from the THM module 'Buffer Overflows x86-64).
-Answer: Familiarise with THM buffer overflows module.
+Answer Q1 Task 3: Familiarise with THM buffer overflows module.

 ### Q2: After testing for overflow, by entering a large number of characters, determine the EIP offset.
 Answer Q2 Task 3: 2012, see below where EIP determined after basic testing on chatserver.